srijal30/BongoCatType/README.md

 * user can now choose to add their entry to leaderboards and check the leaderboards after finishing a game

 ### v5
+* fixed all major bugs for terminalGame

+### v6 (we shouldve split this up)
+* the version where we implemented a processing game

 <br>
 ██████╗░░█████╗░███╗░░██╗░██████╗░░█████╗░░█████╗░░█████╗░████████╗